Families of the victims face the harrowing task of preparing for funerals.

 The first bodies of the victims are being returned to their loved ones on Sunday night.

-One of the dead is Mujaad Ibrahim, known as Mucad.
+One of the dead is Mucad Ibrahim.
 He's a three-year-old boy gunned down in his place of worship.

 - Christchurch terror attack: Crowd sings 'Imagine', 'Hallelujah' at victim memorial